surender-chiluka/artificial-intelligence-capstone-diabetic-patient-readmission/README.md

 						<li>Accuracy is around 60% to 70% </li>
 						<li>Recall is around 45% to 65% </li>
 						<li>Precision is around 15% to 17% </li>
+                        <li>DecisionTreeClassifier with our Diagnosis performed better than others</li>
                     </ul>
 				</li>
 				<li> At 20% Probability threshold